Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock: Introduction

+However, for the Sr clock, there is strongly incompatible sign problem that exists for the E2-M1 polarizability difference at the magic wavelength of 813.4280(5) nm~\cite{ye09a} between theory~\cite{porsev18a, wu2019a,ovsiannikov13a,katori15a} and experiment~\cite{ushijima18a,dorscher22a,kim22a}, which limits the improvement of precision for the Sr optical clock.
+At present, the results of two different theoretical methods are consistent with each other.
+One is from the ab-initio calculations of Porsev {\em et al.}~\cite{porsev18a}, they report a value of $2.80(36)\times 10^{-5}$ a.u. by using the configuration interaction combined linearized coupled-cluster (CI+all-order) method.
+The other result of $2.68(94)\times 10^{-5}$ a.u.~\cite{wu2019a}, which is obtained from the combined method of Dirac-Fock plus core polarization (DFCP) and relativistic configuration interaction (RCI) approaches, agrees well with the value of Porsev {\em et al.} But both of theoretical results have opposite sign to the measured value of $-0.962(40)$ mHz of RIKEN group~\cite{ushijima18a}.

+Recently, two newest experimental results for E2-M1 polarizability difference are reported.
+One value of $-987^{+174}_{-223}$ $\rm{\mu Hz}$ is measured by PTB group~\cite{dorscher22a}, and the other value of $-1.24(5)$ mHz is reported by JILA group~\cite{kim22a}.
+Both of experiments have same negative sign with the measurement of RIKEN group.
+This further confirms that the incompatibility of sign between theory and experiment is still pending, which poses a new challenge to theory.
+Therefore, new theoretical interpretation is urgently needed for solving the current contradiction of the E2-M1 polarizability in the Sr clock.

+From theoretical perspective, it is crucial to keep the completeness of intermediates states when using the sum-over-states method to calculate the multipolar polarizabilities.
+Negative-energy states as products of Dirac theory and as one part of state completeness, the importance of this part has been emphasized in the calculations of $g$-factor of atoms and ions~\cite{shabaev02a,lindroth93a,glazov04a,wagner13a,agababaev18a,arapoglou19a,cakir20a,wu22a}.
+However, the contribution of negative-energy states to the multipolar polarizabilities for the optical clocks has never been discussed before.

-In present paper, we recalculate the dynamic multipolar polarizabilities of the Sr clock by using the combined DFCP+RCI method.
-Different from our previous paper, the negative-energy states of single electron are included to construct the configuration interactions.
-In addition, when calculating the multipolar polarizabilities using the method of sum over states, the summation involves all the negative- and positive-energy states of the Sr atom.
-Compared with recent measurement, our present results reveal the importance of the negative-energy states and remove the contradiction between theory and experiment for the differential dynamic multipolar polarizabilities of the Sr clock.
+In present work, we take account of the negative-energy-states contributions to the dynamic multipolar polarizabilities of the Sr clock by using improved DFCP+RCI method.
+Different from available calculations, all the negative-energy states of the Sr$^+$ ion are included to construct configurations of the Sr atom.
+In addition, the summation in calculating the multipolar polarizabilities involves all the negative-energy and positive-energy states of the Sr atom.
+We find that for the M1 polarizability, the negative-energy-states contribution is much larger than that of positive-energy states by several orders of magnitude and can completely change the sign of final result.
+So present work has eliminated the inconsistency problem of sign for E2-M1 polarizability difference in the Sr clock between theory and experiment.